-Surgery may aim to remove all, or part, of a tumour.
+Surgery may aim to remove all or part of a tumour.
 The effects of the surgery will depend on the part of the body being operated on and the extent of the surgery.

 Some operations for cancer may be carried out as day surgery, which may mean that you only need to take a short time off work.
-Other operations are much larger and may mean spending a few weeks, or even months away from work.
-Some operations may mean that your ability to work is significantly affected - for example, if you have to have a limb amputated.
+Other operations are much larger and may mean spending a few weeks, or even months, away from work.
+Some operations may mean that your ability to work is significantly affected, for example if you have to have a limb amputated.

+Radiotherapy treats cancer by using high-energy x-rays to destroy the cancer cells while doing as little harm as possible to normal cells.
 Radiotherapy treatment that aims to cure the cancer will often mean that you need to go to the hospital every weekday for several weeks.